AUGIS Annual Scientific Meeting 2024

 Find out more about AUGIS 2024

-One of the more pressing issues is to look at ways to improve overall membership of Nurses and AHPs to AUGIS.
+One of the more pressing issues has been to look at ways to improve overall membership of Nurses and AHPs to AUGIS.
 How do we engage new members?
 How can we be more inclusive and how can we look at ways to improve AUGIS so that everyone wants to join?
+We are proud to have a growing membership of Dietitians, Nurses and other AHPs.

 Leads for the Allied Health Professionals and Specialist Nurses Committee